-In particular, in the second half of 2005, we plan to initiate a Phase II clinical trial of ispronicline as an add-on therapy to a currently approved treatment for mild to moderate Alzheimer's disease.
-Although we have conducted four Phase I clinical trials of ispronicline, we have not conducted, and do not plan to conduct, a Phase I clinical trial to evaluate the safety and tolerability of ispronicline when taken together with any other drug.
-The FDA may require that we conduct a Phase I clinical trial to evaluate the safety and tolerability of ispronicline when taken together with the approved treatment for Alzheimer's disease before we initiate our Phase II clinical trial, which would delay and increase the cost of our clinical development of ispronicline as an add-on therapy for Alzheimer's disease.
+In particular, although we have conducted four Phase I clinical trials of ispronicline, we have not conducted, and do not plan to conduct, a Phase I clinical trial to evaluate the safety and tolerability of ispronicline when taken together with any other drug.
+The FDA may require that, before we initiate our planned Phase II clinical trial of ispronicline as an add-on therapy to a currently approved treatment for mild to moderate Alzheimer's disease, we conduct a Phase I clinical trial to evaluate the safety and tolerability of ispronicline when taken together with the approved treatment for Alzheimer's disease, which would delay and increase the cost of our clinical development of ispronicline as an add-on therapy for Alzheimer's disease.